This page has links to downloadable files, other websites, and meetings that provide support.

 Talk It Out

-Parents and caretakers in need of help with the stress and increased needs resulting from caring for their children during the COVID-19 crisis are invited to call the state’s new “Talk It Out” hotline to receive assistance.
+Parents and caregivers in need of help with the stress and increased demands resulting from caring for their children during the COVID-19 crisis are invited to call the state’s new “Talk It Out” hotline for assistance.

 Call 1-833-258-5011 or visit www.talkitoutct.com.